False killer whale: Behavior

 The false killer whale has been known to interact non-aggressively with some dolphins: the common bottlenose dolphin, the Pacific white-sided dolphin (Lagenorhynchus obliquidens), the rough-toothed dolphin (Steno bredanensis), the pilot whales, the melon-headed whale, the pantropical spotted dolphin (Stenella attenuata), the pygmy killer whale, and Risso's dolphin.
 They have been shown to engage in depredation at fisheries with killer whales (Orcinus orca), though their diets differ with the killer whales and false killer whales preferring swordfish and smaller fish respectively.

 A false killer may respond to distress calls and protect other species from predators, aid in childbirth by helping to remove the afterbirth, and has been known to interact sexually with bottlenose dolphins (see Wholphin) and pilot whales, including homosexually.
 It has been known to form mixed-species pods with those dolphins, probably due to shared feeding grounds.
 In Japan, these only occur in winter, suggesting it is tied to seasonal food shortages.

-A pod near Chile had a 15 kph cruising speed, and false killer whales in captivity were recorded to have a maximum speed of 26.9–28.8 kph, similar to a bottlenose dolphin.
+A pod near Chile had a 15 kph cruising speed, and false killer whales in captivity were recorded to have a maximum speed of 7.46 m/s, similar to a bottlenose dolphin.
+The speed of a pod of false killer whales was reported to be about 30 kph.
 Diving behavior is not well recorded, but one individual near Japan dove for 12 minutes to a depth of 230 m.
 In Japan, one individual had a documented dive of 600 m, and one in Hawaii 927.5 m, comparable to pilot whales and other similarly sized dolphins.
 Its maximum dive time is likely 18.5 minutes.

 The false killer travels in large pods, evidenced by mass strandings; usually 10 to 20 members, though these smaller groups can be part of larger groups; it is highly social and can travel in groups of more than 500 whales.
 These large groups may break up into smaller family groups of 4 to 6 members while feeding.
 Members stay with the pod long-term, some recorded as 15 years, and, indicated by mass strandings, share strong bonds with other members.
-It is thought it has a matrifocal family structure, with mothers heading the pod instead of the father, like in sperm whales and pilot whales.
+They are thought to have a matrifocal family structure, with mothers heading the pod instead of the father, like in sperm whales and pilot whales.
 Different populations around the world have different vocalizations, similar to other dolphins.
 The false killer whale is probably polygynous, with males mating with multiple females.